-Our current President is Rev Dr Donald Watts, former Clerk of the Presbyterian Church, our incoming president in 2016 is the Rt Rev John McDowell, Church of Ireland Bishop of Clogher and our immediate past President is the Rev Fr Godfrey O’Donell, chair of the Orthodox Network of Churches.
+Our current President is Rt Rev John McDowell, Church of Ireland Bishop of Clogher and our immediate past President is the Rev Dr Donald Watts.
 Presidents are elected on a rotation basis and serve for two years.

 Irish Inter Church Meeting

 In 1973 in the midst of the Troubles the Council began historic talks in Ballymascanlon with the Catholic Church which over the course of time became formalised as the Irish Inter Church Meeting.
 The meeting is coordinated by a committee which also meets four times a year.
 This Inter Church Committee is formed from the leadership of the churches made up of 50/50 representation from the Irish Bishops Conference and the Council.
 It is co–chaired by Most Rev Dr Brendan Leahy, Roman Catholic Bishop of Limerick, and the President of the Council.

 Our present day membership reflects the changing landscape of Christianity across Protestant, Orthodox, Reformed, Catholic, Independent and Migrant–led churches.
 Our newest Member, the Redeemed Christian Church of God is the largest migrant–led Church in Ireland with over 15,000 members throughout Ireland and the latest Census lists over 45,000 Orthodox adherents.
 When added to the membership of our longer established traditions we encompass the vast majority of Christians within Ireland.